vippsas/vipps-login-api/vipps-login-api.md

 #### Call by call
 Prerequisite:
-* Client needs to preregister a QR code along with a redirect uri in our system.
+* Client needs to register a QR code along with a redirect uri in our system.
+Todo: Fix

-* This QR code has to be made available for the users to scan, either with Vipps app or third party QR scanner app.
+Steps:

-* The client has fetched the openid configuration from the well-known endpoint and cached it.
+0. The client has fetched the openid configuration from the well-known endpoint and cached it.
   See [.well-known](#openid-connect-discovery-endpoint)

-Client calls:
-1. User scan QR code and confirms login in Vipps app.
-User is then redirected to the preregistered `redirect_uri`.
-The redirect will contain a `code`: `{redirect_uri}?code={code}`.
+1. The user scans the QR code and then confirms the login in the Vipps app.
+The user is then redirected to the preregistered `redirect_uri`.
+The redirect will contain the query parameter `code`: `{redirect_uri}?code={code}`.

-2. The client uses the code-parameter to obtain the login token.
-POST `{token_endpoint}` with `code={code}`, `grant_type=urn:vipps:params:grant-type:qr-redirect` in the `application/x-www-form-urlencoded-body`.
+2. The client exchanges the `code` for login tokens by passing it to the `{token_endpoint}`.
+Perform a POST request, with `content_type=application/x-www-form-urlencoded`, and include the `code={code}` and `grant_type=urn:vipps:params:grant-type:qr-redirect` parameters in the body.
 This returns an ID token and an access token that can be used to fetch userinfo.
 The ID token is a JWS that must be validated, see [ID Token](#id-token).
 The claim `qr_id` can be used by the client to identify the specific QR code that the user scanned.